-After or while reading the biography, pin the landmarks named on your printed copy of this map.
+After or while reading the biography, pin the landmarks named on your printed copy of a South Island Te Waipounamu map.

 - Did you find each location?

-- Are those places known by that name these days?

-- How and when did the place name change?
+If so, mark them on the map. - Are those places known by that name these days? - How and when did the place name change?